osercinoglu/grinn/source/docs/_build/html/_sources/tutorial.rst.txt

    {\chi_{ij} = 0.5 \{ 1 - (\epsilon_{ij} - \epsilon_{av})/5 \epsilon_{rmsd} \} }

+In this equation, :math:`\epsilon_{ij}` denotes the average interaction energy between residues i and j, :math:`\epsilon_{av}` denotes the average interaction energy of all pairwise residue interaction energies and :math:`\epsilon_{rmsd}` denotes the Root Mean Square Deviation of all interaction energies.
+Note that by using this equation, the more attractive (negative) an interaction is, the higher weight will be assigned to the edge of that specific interaction.
+It is possible for repulsive (positive) interaction energies to obtain negative weights.
+In such a case, the weight is reassigned as zero.
+Hence, the matrix :math:`\chi_{ij}` only contains weight values between 0 and 1.

+**Network Analysis Tab**

+*Network Analysis* tab includes UI elements for inspecting the node-level (residue-level) metrics and shortest paths in a Protein Energy Network (PEN) constructed by using the interaction energy matrix.

+It is possible include/exclude covalent bonds as edges and specify an interaction energy cutoff for edge addition using the respective checkbox and the spinbox at the top of this tab panel.
+It is necessary to update the network by clicking of *Update Network* button if these settings are changed.

+*Residue Metrics* tab here shows three types of local metrics (node/residue-based): Degree, Betweenness Centrality and Closeness Centrality.

+.. image:: gRINN_viewResultsNetworkResidueMetrics.png

+*Shortest Paths* tab allows the user to select a source and a target residue and find all alternative short pathways between these two residues within the structure of the PEN.
+The shortest paths are found by using Dijkstra's algorithm [DEW1959]_.
+Note that since this algorithm favors edges with lower weights and in reality we want stronger interactions to be preferred in a short path (which have higher edge weights), a new edge property (distance) is assigned to each edge by calculating :math:`1-\chi_{ij}` and this distance value is considered as the edge weight when employing Dijkstra's algorithm.

+.. image:: gRINN_viewResultsNetworkShortestPaths.png

+Upon clicking a path in the shortest path table, the right pane molecular viewer will be updated to reflect the path.

+References
+^^^^^^^^^^

 ..
+[KK2009] Kong, Y., & Karplus, M. (2009).
+Signaling pathways of PDZ2 domain: A molecular dynamics Interaction Correlation Analysis.
+Proteins, 74(1), 145–154. http://doi.org/10.1002/prot.22139

+..
+[VV2010] Vijayabaskar, M. S., & Vishveshwara, S. (2010).
+Interaction Energy Based Protein Structure Networks.
+Biophysical Journal, 99(11), 3704–3715. http://doi.org/10.1016/j.bpj.2010.08.079

+..
 [RO2014] Andre A. S. T. Ribeiro and Vanessa Ortiz (2014).
 Determination of Signaling Pathways in Proteins through Network Theory: Importance of the Topology.
 Journal of Chemical Theory and Computation 2014 10 (4), 1762-1769.
 DOI: 10.1021/ct400977r

-.. image:: gRINN_viewResultsNetworkResidueMetrics.png

-.. image:: gRINN_viewResultsNetworkShortestPaths.png

-HERE MAYBE SOME NOTE TO GIVE THE USER A TASK TO COMPARE THE BPTI+TRYPSIN STRUCTURES?
+..
+[DEW1959] Dijkstra, E.W.
+Numer.
+Math.
+(1959) 1: 269. https://doi.org/10.1007/BF01386390

 Output folder content
 ^^^^^^^^^^^^^^^^^^^^^